Business Support

 Local Buy is a procurement partner for local governments and provides panels of pre-qualified suppliers for councils to use without the need to go to public tender.
 Click here for further information.

-Local Buy are providing an opportunity for local suppliers to join their pre-qualified panels of suppliers for the supply of a range of goods and services, with the opportunity to respond to tenders from councils through Local Buy.
+Local Buy provide an opportunity several times each year for suppliers to join their pre-qualified panels of suppliers for the supply of a range of goods and services, with the opportunity to respond to tenders from all Queensland councils through Local Buy website.

-Businesses can register with Local Buy through LG Tender Box to ensure they receive these notices.
+Businesses should register with Local Buy to ensure they receive these notices.

 For more information please call the hotline available to all interested suppliers - 1800 LB HELP (1800 524 357) or visit the Local Buy website